mikepan/GameEngineBook/text/04-Animation.md

 ![Walking Momo](../figures/Chapter4/Fig04-47.png)

 In the end, you might want to set the camera to track Momo during the walk.
-In the sample file, you will see the camera is parented to an empty with an Edit ObjectTrack To Actuator to follow Momo.
+In the sample file, you will see the camera is parented to an empty with an Edit Object > Track To Actuator to follow Momo.
 Also, the zoom and rotate camera intro effect was brought back from the pretutorial.
 A checkerboard pattern on the floor will also help to follow the pace of his progression.
 The final file is shown in Figure 4.47 and can be found on _\Book\Chapter4\tutorial\_walk\_9.playtime.blend_.

 ### Idle Animation <a id="Idle Animation"></a>